Omikhleia/markdown.sile/examples/sile-and-markdown.md

 \end{raw}
 ```

+Guess what, the very chapter you are currently reading is written in Markdown!

 ### Basic typesetting {#basic-typesetting}

 As it can be seen here, sectioning obviously works^[With a small caveat.
 The package maps heading